luischanci/luischanci.github.io/_pages/resources.md

 order: 5
 ---

-This page is a repository of resources: Programs and other documents.
+This page is a repository of resources: Programs and Documents.

 -----
 ### Programs

 #### Stata: user-written programs
-- `chks`:
+1. **chks**
   - Estimation of a non-linear index with sample selection.
 This is a work in progress for the paper: Index of Crime in Colombia, by Chancí, Kumbhakar, and Sandoval (2019).
     - To install directly from Stata,

     `net install chks, replace from ("https://github.com/luischanci/chks/raw/master/")`

   - In case of any issue, it's also possible to manually install the programm.
 Download the material directly to you PC <a href="https://github.com/luischanci/chks/zipball/master">(download here)</a>, unzip, and locate all the files into the Stata ado path (for instance, `C:\ado\personal\m\`).

-- `mypoissonch`:
+2. **mypoissonch**
   - A simple program using mata for Poisson Regression.
 It's an introductory example for advanced programming in Stata.
   - To install directly from Stata,

 `net install mypoissonch, replace from ("https://github.com/luischanci/mypoissonch/raw/master/")`

   - In case of any issue, it's also possible to manually install the programm.
 Download the material directly to you PC <a href="https://github.com/luischanci/mypoissonch/zipball/master">(download here)</a>, unzip, and locate all the files into the Stata ado path (for instance, `C:\ado\personal\m\`).